agentsea/r1-computer-use/README.md

 ## Training

-The training pipeline implements Group Relative Policy Optimization (GRPO) in multiple stages:
+The training pipeline consists of multiple stages:

 1. **Cold Start**
    - Expert demonstrations with reasoning traces